AyymericArn/go-indexer/readme.md

 # Go Indexing Engine

-Little exercise for go lesson.
+Little exercise for go lesson, consisting of a command line tool able to scan a local directory, read its file contents, and index them by their words in Redis.
+It also provides commands to retrieve the indexing results.
+Made with spf13's Cobra.

 ## Demo